Poblato/y3-project/README.md

 - scipy (version 1.14.1)
 - matplotlib  (version 3.9.2)

-Python can be intalled from [here](https://www.python.org/downloads/release/python-3126/).
+Python can be installed from [here](https://www.python.org/downloads/release/python-3126/).
 Packages can be installed from a terminal with the following commands:
 ```
 pip install --force-reinstall -v "numpy==2.1.1"